John Legere, T-Mobile’s influential CEO and cheerleader, is leaving next year

 T-Mobile CEO John Legere isn’t waiting to complete the carrier’s Sprint merger to announce his departure.
-On Monday, Legere announced to his 6.5 million Twitter followers that he’ll step down on May 1, 2020 and that COO Mike Sievert will be his successor.
+On Monday, Legere announced to his 6.5 million Twitter followers that he’ll step down on May 1, 2020 and that COO and President Mike Sievert will be his successor.
 A press release says the transition is part of a “well-established succession planning process” by T-Mobile’s board.

 Legere didn’t say where he was going next, though the Wall Street Journal reported last week that he was in talks to become the next CEO of WeWork.
 CNBC later reported that Legere would not take the WeWork job and had no plans to leave T-Mobile, so at least one part of that story has not held up.